 There are concerns that Denmark’s social programs are unsustainable, so within the coming decades, we may see substantial changes in this capitalist country that has many socialist programs.

 France is a country with a socialist party that has long had some level of power within its government.
-Two recent presidents, Valery Giscard d’Estaing, and Francois Hollande, were both from the socialist party.
+Two recent presidents, François Mitterrand and Francois Hollande, were both from the Socialist Party.
 The tax revenue to GDP (gross domestic product) ratio is 46.2 percent, the highest in the developed world.
 This high tax revenue that the government collects is spent on social programs, including unemployment benefits, government-sponsored paid maternity leave, healthcare, and education.
 However, France is also one of the most successful capitalist countries in the world.
 One might say that its socialist system provides a cushion to its capitalist mindset, thereby encouraging people to take more risks and providing a higher level of social cohesion.

 France arguably is a socialist country, considering its high tax rates and extensive social programs.
 However, it is not communist, as the state does not attempt to control the means of production.
 Instead, those forces are left to markets, which are remarkably good at regulating themselves.
 However, some of the largest industries in France have nationalized, meaning that the government owns the largest share in them.
 Additionally, France’s government has many regulations on businesses, and firing workers is very hard to do.
 This concept makes hiring workers risky, as they may ultimately cost the company money, but the company may be unable to get rid of them.